-Dark mode is the most anticipated change and biggest visual update to Apple’s operating system. iOS 13 is finally offering a true, system-wide dark mode.
-All of Apple’s first-party apps are supported, and even notifications and the dock get new dark hues to go with it.
+The dark mode is the most anticipated change and biggest visual update to Apple’s operating system. iOS 13 is finally offering a true, system-wide dark mode.
+All of Apple’s first-party apps are supported, and event notifications and the dock get new dark hues to go with it.

 Updates to Apple Mail, Notes, and Safari

 Apple’s also tweaking its core applications on iOS 13 and set to get desktop formatting.
 Safari is getting per-website preferences, and Notes is a new gallery view for looking at all your notes at once.